 After over 30 years of helping students get the scores they want on the SAT, we can tell you the most important thing to remember about the test: It doesn't measure intelligence or predict future success.

-The SAT measures one thing, and one thing only: how good you are at taking the SAT.
+The New SAT is no different.
+The test measures one thing, and one thing only: how good you are at taking the SAT.
 That makes it easy to improve your score—you don’t have to memorize your entire Algebra II textbook, you just need to learn how the SAT works.

-Let's say there are 8 questions where you eliminate 1 choice and guess among the remaining 4 choices.
-Statistically, you will guess correctly 2 times and incorrectly 6 times.
-You are rewarded 2 points and penalized 1.5 points.
-You just earned .5 points by guessing 8 times.
+Here’s how it works: Each question has 4 possible answer choices.
+Eliminate even one possibility, and you have a 1:3 chance of guessing correctly.
+Let's say there are 9 questions where you eliminate 1 choice and guess among the remaining choices.
+Statistically, you will guess correctly 3 times and incorrectly 6 times.
+You just earned 3 points!

 You paid for that test booklet, personalize it.
 Scratch work is extremely important on the SAT.
 Don't be embarrassed about it—writing in your test booklet will help you keep your mind focused.

 Want to see how you'd score?
 Take a free, New SAT practice test with us held under the same testing conditions as the exam.